 Rosen and Motion, like the Muscle Car, got real quiet for a while.
 Now, however, both are back.
-Motion is again churning out wicked-fast rides in the form with three new Camaros it's signature car the SuperCoupe and SuperSpeedster, which are '69 Camaros that have been completely updated with modern technology and 450-700+ horse big blocks and the all new Phase IV Motion5 based on the new Gen 5 platform.
+Motion is again churning out wicked-fast rides with three new Camaros – its signature car – the SuperCoupe and SuperSpeedster, which are '69 Camaros that have been completely updated with modern technology and 450-700+ horse big blocks, and the all new Phase IV Motion 5 based on the new Gen 5 platform.
 While the SuperCoupe and SuperSpeedster are limited to a production run of 12, the Phase IV Motion 5 Camaro is available from select Chevrolet dealers.
-Like the Muscle Car phenomenon itself, Motion wasn't gone forever, just quiet until it could rear its awesomely fierce head again.
+Like the Muscle Car phenomenon itself, Motion wasn't gone forever, just quiet until it could rear its awesomely fierce head once again.

 Reading this book is an entertaining look back through time full of unique anecdotes about one of the most interesting stories to come from the Muscle Car Era – that of Joel Rosen and Motion Performance.

 I highly recommend Motion Performance: Tales of a Muscle Car Builder to any car enthusiast.
 It provides incredible insight into an era and an industry that touched many, but were known by only a few.

 • • •